 GM’s dominance began to deteriorate in the 1970s, and the slide continued over the following three decades.
 The company lost more and more ground to Japanese competitors such as Toyota and Honda, which seemed better able to respond to changes in consumer preferences.
 The recession that began in 2007 dealt a heavy blow to the weakened company, which had to be bailed out by the federal government and undergo a brief period in bankruptcy.

 Also for decades, General Motors was seen by many as the epitome of corporate irresponsibility.
 During the 1960s it was at the center of controversy over auto safety and through its clumsy actions helped turn consumer advocate Ralph Nader into a national figure.
 During the 1970s its attempt to intensify the assembly line to an unbearable extent gave rise to a blue-collar rebellion centered on the company’s plant in Lordstown, Ohio.
 During the 1980s and 1990s it led the industry’s effort to block stricter federal fuel-efficiency standards.
 GM then claimed to be serious about developing a zero-emission electric car, but prematurely pulled the plug on its own creation.
-The new GM has placed greater emphasis on more environmentally-friendly vehicles such as its Chevrolet Volt, but it remains to be seen whether the company has fully reformed.

 Federal Bailout and Takeover